1. About DataRelation

 Before we proceed, look at the depiction below:

 The above picture shows what we will achieve in the coming section.
-At present we have three DataTables in the DataSet.
-First, we will set the relationship between Sales and Stores by making use of store_id column in the DataTables.
-Note that the field should match in the Data Type.
-The same way, we set relationship between Sales and Authors through the Title_id column.
+At present, we have three DataTables in the DataSet.
+First, we will set the relationship between Sales and Stores by making use of the store_id column in the DataTables.
+Note that the field should match the Data Type.
+In the same way, we set the relationship between Sales and Authors through the Title_id column.
 Finally, we will link these DataTables with the DataGridView in the Form.
-Now, we know what we will write and it is time to start our second round of coding.
+Now, we know what we will write, and it is time to start our second round of coding.

 5.2.1 Create DataRelation between Three DataTables

 Here, the first parameter specifies the Relationship Name.
-We specify Relationship candidates through second and third parameters.
-In our example, we specified the stor_id columns of the DataTables Stores and Sales as second and third parameter to the constructor.
-Also note that the second parameter passed to the constructor is the parent and the third parameter is a child.
+We specify Relationship candidates through the second and third parameters.
+In our example, we specified the stor_id columns of the DataTables Stores and Sales as the second and third parameters to the constructor.
+Also, note that the second parameter passed to the constructor is the parent, and the third parameter is a child.
 In our case, the parent is the stor_id column of the Stores Table.